metauni/metauni.github.io/posts/instructions/instructions-admin.md

 # Instructions for speakers

 These instructions aim to be a detailed guide to giving a successful talk at metauni.
 First you should follow the [normal instructions](instructions) to install and setup Roblox and spatial voice.
 Then you should check the [hardware](hardware) page for tablet and microphone recommendations.
+Some notes:

+* If you are giving a slide talk, please prepare your slides at a `4:3` ratio and send them as a PDF to the seminar organiser at least a few days before your talk (they will have to upload PNGs of each slide into Roblox, which may take a while).

 ## Joining the event